rroslan/river_side_phx/lib/river_side_web/hooks/ROUTER_MIGRATION.md

 ## Notes

 - Routes that don't require authentication (like the home page and login) don't need RequireRole
-- The customer checkin route uses `mount_guest_scope` since customers aren't authenticated yet
+- The customer checkin route still uses `mount_guest_scope` since customers aren't authenticated yet
-- The order of hooks matters - always mount scope before checking authorization
+- RequireRole automatically handles scope mounting, so you don't need separate mount hooks
 - The pipe_through [:browser, :require_authenticated_user] is still used for initial Plug-level authentication
+- The browser pipeline already includes `fetch_current_scope_for_user` which loads the scope into conn.assigns

+## How It Works

+1. **Browser Pipeline** - The `fetch_current_scope_for_user` plug in the browser pipeline loads the current scope from the session token
+2. **Plug Authentication** - The `require_authenticated_user` plug verifies basic authentication at the Plug level
+3. **LiveView Mount** - RequireRole hook ensures the scope is available in the socket and checks the specific role requirement
+4. **Smart Detection** - For customer routes, it checks both URL params and session data to find customer info